the practical kitchen

 Make sure the cheese and pepperoni go all the way to the edges of the pan too.
 Cover the pan and let it rest for another 15 minutes before baking.

-♨️ Using a Baking Steel
+Using a Baking Steel

-Why do you need to use a baking steel for focaccia pizza?
-The heat of a baking steel is necessary for getting a crispy bottom on a focaccia pizza.
+To get an extra crispy bottom on this focaccia pizza, you'll bake it in the pan on top of a preheated baking steel or pizza stone on the middle of your oven.
+The heat of a baking steel is necessary for getting a crispy bottom on this focaccia pizza.
 The cheese and sauce on top of the dough insulate the pan too much for the bottom to get crispy otherwise.

 Carefully slide the whole pizza out of the pan and onto a cooling rack.
 Increasing air flow around the focaccia pizza will prevent the bottom from steaming in the pan and getting soggy.